LifeWithVetta

 ✔ No short skirts or shorts

-Leggings are usually not accepted unless covered with a long skirt.
+Leggings are usually not accepted unless they are covered by a long skirt or something similar.

-If needed, there are clothing rental and purchase options near the entrance, but it is best to dress properly before arriving.
+If needed, there are clothing rental and purchase options near the entrance, but it is much easier to arrive dressed properly from the start.
+This is one of those parts of Bangkok planning that saves you time and frustration if you just handle it the night before.

 image.png